Trenton New Jersey

 In 1837, with the population now too large for government by council, a new mayoral government was adopted, with by-laws that remain in operation to this day.
 During the latter half of the century, Trenton annexed multiple municipalities: South Trenton Borough on April 14, 1851, portions of Nottingham Township on April 14, 1856, Chambersburg and Millham Township on March 30, 1888, and Wilbur borough on February 28, 1898.

 In 1855, the College of New Jersey was founded in Trenton.
 In 1865, Rider University was also founded in Trenton.
-Mercer Community College in Trenton in 1966.
+Mercer Community College began in Trenton in 1966.

 The Trenton Six were a group of black men arrested for the alleged murder of an elderly white shopkeeper in January 1948 with a soda bottle.
 They were arrested without warrants, denied lawyers and sentenced to death based on what were described as coerced confessions.
 With the involvement of the Communist Party and the NAACP, there were several appeals, resulting in a total of four trials.
 Eventually the accused men (with the exception of one who died in prison) were released.
 The incident was the subject of the book Jersey Justice: The Story of the Trenton Six, written by Cathy Knepper.